jni/git-tutorial/2-working.md

 everything is my favourite colour."

-You fix merge conflicts by navigating to the `<<<<<<<` markers, comparing the two conflicting versions, leaving the file as you want it to be
+You fix merge conflicts by navigating to the `<<<<<<<` markers, comparing the two conflicting versions, and leaving the file as you want it to be
 committed: removing the markers, and combining the changes in a way that makes sense, and that a system like git can't figure out by itself.